-“Thanks to voluntary initiatives in palm oil, soy and cacao, a percentage of EU trade has become more responsible¹,” says Heleen van den Hombergh, Senior Expert Agro Commodities at IUCN NL.
+“Thanks to voluntary initiatives in palm oil, soy and cacao, a percentage of EU trade has become more responsibleSee: The European Soy Monitor (2019) and The urgency of action to tackle tropical deforestation (2020),” says Heleen van den Hombergh, Senior Expert Agro Commodities at IUCN NL.
 “But without sustainability requirements to the total volume of all agro commodities placed on the EU market, the uptake of responsibly produced commodities remains too low, and we can expect too little effect on-the-ground.”

 Clear and coherent

 A set of mandatory minimum criteria for agro commodities across EU policy and legislative efforts will help scale up sustainability and create coherent and clear messages to suppliers: from farmers to traders, feed and food producers, brands and retailers.

 “Also in landscape-wide or jurisdictional approaches to responsible agro commodities in producing countries, minimum criteria can be used as guidance for target setting and agreements,” says Van den Hombergh.
 “In this way, they will have a positive impact on forest and ecosystem conservation not only through the EU market, but also within domestic markets or China.”
 The set of criteria should address both environmental and social concerns.

 Five proposed mandatory criteria